kailash-manasarovar/statement/docs/timeline/2024/february.md

 ## Twitter starts to get more threatening

 - I'm followed by a weird fake account, Mark Moseley, who is just like the other fake accounts that interact with me directly, but decidedly more violent in tone.
 He seems unhinged.
-- He is, apparently, a homeless drug addict from Portland Oregon but he baits me with information only the people of Denia would know.
+- He is, apparently, a homeless drug addict from Portland Oregon but he baits me with information only the people of Dénia would know.
 - This goes on for a few weeks.
 I, again, think it is the trumpet teacher or someone related to him.
 He gives many details of things only he or his associates could know.
 - I tell him I don't believe who he says he is.
 He posts an identification document for Mark Moseley from Portland Oregon.
 - I guess now that it's another delegate, hacked, or stolen account.